 CB radios are limited by law to a maximum of 4 watts power output (or 12 watts on SSB for radios equipped with that mode) and is regulated by the FCC.
-So all radios out of the box are going to have (roughly) the same output.
+So all radios out of the box are going to have (roughly) the same output and therefore transmission performance.

 Range is much more about the antenna you use and where you are located than the radio you are using.
 If there are lots of tall buildings around then your range will be far less than if you are out in a big open space.

 A more expensive radio might have a better receiving stage and allow you to “hear” a little better but the distance it transmits will be about the same as any other radio with the same setup / environment.